Simon Journeys Overview

-Journeys in Simon allow users to construct and visualize a multi-step, cross-channel marketing program that takes advantage of the power and flexibility of the Simon platform.
+Journeys Classic allows users to construct and visualize a multi-step, cross-channel marketing program that takes advantage of the power and flexibility of the Simon platform.
 A journey starts with a trigger and proceeds with a series of flows where contacts can be routed based on their attributes and actions.
 This gives users a high degree of flexibility in creating messages and personalizing cross-channel experiences.

-In Simon Journeys, a contact enters the first flow upon a triggering event.
+In Journeys Classic, a contact enters the first flow upon a triggering event.
 A trigger could be an observed event (e.g., abandoned cart, website registration) or a determined lifecycle event (e.g., becoming a lapsed user, accumulating more than $1,000 of lifetime spend).

 Setting up a journey begins by naming a journey and selecting the first flow in the sequence.